General Truthfulness Characterizations Via Convex Analysis: Duality in Property Elicitation

+To illustrate Theorem~\ref{thm:construction}, consider the log scoring rule $\SR{p,\o} = \log p(\o)$, which is strictly proper.
+The expected score function is negative Shannon entropy, $G_\SRS(p) = \sum_{\o\in\O} p(\o) \log p(\o)$, which satisfies the conditions of part (3) of Theorem~\ref{thm:construction}.
+Applying $\Phi$, we therefore obtain a unique mechanism, which chooses the allocation probabilites according to the familiar multiplicative weights formula:

+The prices $\pi$ bear resemblance to the Log Market Scoring Rule (LMSR)~\cite{hanson2003combinatorial}, but as remarked above, note that the private information here is a fixed valuation function $t$, not a belief in the form of a probability distribution.

-To illustrate this with a somewhat whimsical example, suppose a gambler in a casino examines the rules of a dice-based game of chance and forms belief $p$ about the probabilities of possible outcomes.
-The gambler then participates in a prediction market $\ASS$ and purchases a bundle $q$.
-Before the game is actually played however, the casino informs the gambler that the dice used need not be fair (which of course would change the probabilities), and offers the gambler the opportunity to select from among different choices of dice using a truthful mechanism where the gambler's private information is $q$.
-If the mechanism used is $\ASS*$, then outcome of the mechanism will be using fair dice.
-The power of duality is that this holds regardless of our choice of $\ASS$.
+The bijection in Theorem~\ref{thm:construction} is not an arbitrary one; a mechanism and scoring rule which are related by $\Phi$ or $\Psi$ satisfy certain identities.
+For example, for $\SRS$ and $\MDS=(f,\pi)$ satisfying part (2) of the theorem, and $\MDS\in\Phi(\SRS)$, a standard result of convex analysis states that $G_\SRS(p) + G_\MDS(t) = p\cdot t$ whenever either $t = d$ (from eq.~\eqref{eq:construction}) or $p = f(t)$ hold.
+To provide further intuition for this relationship with a somewhat whimsical example, suppose a gambler in a casino examines the rules of a dice-based game of chance and forms belief $p$ about the probabilities of possible outcomes, assuming the dice are fair.
+The gambler is then offered a proper scoring rule $\SRS$ to predict the outcome of the game, and reports truthfully.
+Before the game is played, however, the casino informs the gambler that the dice used need not be fair, and offers the gambler the opportunity to select from among different choices of dice using a truthful mechanism $\MDS$ where the gambler's private information is the valuation function $t$ given by $t(\o) = \SR{p,\o}$;\footnote{Strictly speaking, to directly apply the convex analysis result referenced above, we would need to take $t(\o)$ to be the linear part of $\SR{p,\o}$; in our setting, however, the allocation and prices of the mechanism are invariant to adding a constant to the valuation of every outcome.
+(To see this, note that the subgradients of $G_\MDS = G_\SRS^*$ are probability distributions, so the directional derivative is 1 in the direction of $\ones$, the all-ones vector; integrating gives the result.
+See also~\cite{abernethy2013efficient}.) } note that $t(\o)$ truly is the gambler's valuation of outcome $\o$.
+If $\MDS \in \Phi(\SRS)$, and the gambler again reports truthfully, then the dice chosen by the mechanism will be fair.
+And what will be the gambler's profit in expectation from both the scoring rule and mechanism?
+Zero.
+This follows from the above identity, and the observation that $t \cdot f(t) - \pi(t) = \SR{p,p} - (p\cdot t - G_\MDS(t)) = G_\SRS(p) + G_\MDS(t) - p\cdot t$.\footref{foot:ones-invariance} The power of our construction is that these relationships hold regardless of the initial scoring rule $\SRS$.

-We further elaborate on related issues in Appendix~\ref{sec:append-duality}.
-It remains to be seen whether these connections will provide new insights into the design of mechanisms, scoring rules, or prediction markets.

-\section{Finite-valued properties}
+\section{Finite-Valued Properties}